Callidon/bloom-filters/README.md

 **Reference:** Graf, Thomas Mueller, and Daniel Lemire.
 "Xor filters: Faster and smaller than bloom and cuckoo filters."
 Journal of Experimental Algorithmics (JEA) 25 (2020): 1-16.
 ([Full text article](https://arxiv.org/abs/1912.08258))

 #### Methods

-- `add(elements: HashableInput[]) -> void`: Add elements to the filter.
+- `add(elements: XorHashableInput[]) -> void`: Add elements to the filter.
 Calling more than once this methods will override the current filter with the new elements.
-- `has(element: HashableInput) -> boolean`: true/false whether the element is in the set or not.
+- `has(element: XorHashableInput) -> boolean`: true/false whether the element is in the set or not.

+---
+* Extended input types: `type XorHashableInput = HashableInput | Long`
+* We use Buffers internally which are exported/imported to/from `base64` strings.

 ```javascript
 const {XorFilter} = require('bloom-filters')